-You can connect the projector to a variety of computer, video, and audio sources to display presentations, movies, or other images, with or without sound.
+You can connect the projector to a variety of computer, video, and audio sources to display presentations, movies, or other images, with or without sound (audio available only for PowerLite Home Cinema 3500/3510/3600e).

 • For video projection, connect devices such as DVD players, gaming consoles, streaming devices, digital cameras, smartphones, and tablets with compatible video output ports.